A Guide to Closing a Limited Company

 Striking off a solvent company

 Striking off a limited company from the Companies Register is a relatively straightforward and cost-effective way to close a company that is solvent and no longer trading.
 It is a popular choice for small business owners who are retiring or moving on to other ventures.

-- It is not subject to any ongoing legal proceedings.
+- It faces no ongoing legal proceedings.

 After submitting and accepting your application, Companies House will publish a legal notice in the Gazette.
 The Gazette is the official public record of the United Kingdom, and it is where all legal notices are published.
 This notice informs the public and potential creditors that your company is being struck off.

 After the Gazette publication, there is a two-month waiting period during which objections can be raised against the company’s striking off.
 If any objections are received, these must be resolved before the striking-off process can proceed.

 Upon successful completion of all the above steps and in the absence of any objections, Companies House will formally strike off your company.
 You will then receive a notice of dissolution confirming that your company has been officially closed and no longer exists.

 An MVL is a formal process of winding up a solvent limited company, meaning that it has enough assets to pay off all of its debts.
 It is best suited for companies with at least £25k in assets.

 One of the main advantages of closing a company with an MVL is the potential tax savings.
 When a company is wound up voluntarily, any distributions to shareholders are treated as capital gains rather than income.
 This means that they are taxed at a lower rate, especially for higher-rate taxpayers.

 The criteria for an MVL are as follows: